geodynamics/aspect/cookbooks/geomio/doc/geomio.md

 (sec:cookbooks:geomio)=
 # Reading in compositional initial composition files generated with geomIO

-*This section was contributed by Juliane Dannberg*
+*This section was contributed by Juliane Dannberg.*

 :::{note}
 This cookbook is based on a developer version of geomIO from July 2016.
 In the